pvdz/preval/tests/cases/normalize/expressions/assignments/do_while/auto_ident_arr_pattern_assign_seq.md

 - (todo) Deal with array spreads in arr mutation?
+- (todo) array reads var statement with init ArrayExpression
 - (todo) do we want to support ObjectExpression as expression statement in free loops?
 - (todo) objects in isFree check
-- (todo) support array reads statement type VarStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope